OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Create the JavaScript file for the task pane

-Create a file in the **msg-compose** folder named **insert-gist.js**, and add the following code to specify the script for the task pane.
+Create a file in the **./src/msg-compose** folder named **insert-gist.js**, and add the following code to specify the script for the task pane.

 ```js
 (function(){